-The anchor tenant and joint development partner, The Aerodrome LLC, will provide training services including repair, flight, and “practical aspects” (uses) of UAS.
-For more information about the Aerodrome, go to www.flyaerodrome.com.
+The anchor tenant and joint development partner, Base 11, will provide training services including repair, flight, and “practical aspects” (uses) of UAS.
+For more information about the Base 11, go to http://www.base11.com.

 The Eldorado Droneport can support civil entities with Section 333s and special airworthiness certificates, commercially and recreationally.